 FAA Field Approval Guidance

 Current policy allows for field approvals under specific conditions.
-An update to this memo is in progress.

 To check if your installation complies with the rule, you can request: